-How to Live, Write, and Teach to Pay the Bills and Enjoy the City
+How to Live, Teach and Freelance to Enjoy the City and Pay Bills

 It was time to settle down and find something worthwhile to do with myself.
 I had just traveled 3,000 kilometers south across the Patagonian steppe with my girlfriend in an effort to reach Ushuaia, the end of the world, as quickly and as cheaply as possible.
 The operation had involved a mixture of hitchhiking and overnight buses and had taken a little over two weeks, which included sightseeing stops at the caves of Las Grutas, the marine life-packed Puerto Madryn and the Perito Moreno Glacier—the world’s only chunk of ice that is still advancing.
 Aside from long hours walking along deserted highways, the voyage had been spectacular.
 However the south of Argentina had been expensive.
 Once back to Buenos Aires it took less than a week of lying around on my girlfriend’s couch for her to inform me that it was time to move out and get a job.

 Perhaps still high on the sense of accomplishment from hitchhiking to the southernmost city in the world, I felt capable of doing anything.
 I had also published several travel articles in newspapers back home, so I had some clippings and a little writing experience under my belt.
 Besides that, I had recently applied for a master’s degree in journalism at several universities and was keen to gain a little hands-on experience while I waited to hear back from them.
 I began by searching the internet and travel guides for English publications based out of Buenos Aires.